-- Policy TM-2.6 Access control.
+- Policy TM-2.2 Roadway improvements.
+We require roadway improvements that reinforce the character of the area, such as curbs and gutters, sidewalks, landscaping, street lighting, and pedestrian and bicycle facilities.
+We require fewer improvements in rural areas and more improvements in urbanized areas, consistent with the Development Code.
+Additional standards may be required in municipal spheres of influence. - Policy TM-2.6 Access control.
 We promote shared/central access points for direct access to roads in unincorporated areas to minimize vehicle conflict points and improve safety, especially access points for commercial uses on adjacent properties. - Policy TM-3.1 VMT reduction.
 We promote new development that will reduce household and employment VMT relative to existing conditions. - Policy TM-3.2 Trip reduction strategies.
 We support the implementation of transportation demand management techniques, mixed use strategies, and the placement of development in proximity to job and activity centers to reduce the number and length of vehicular trips. - Policy TM-3.3 First mile/last mile connectivity.
 We support strategies that strengthen first/last mile connectivity to enhance the viability and expand the utility of public transit in unincorporated areas and countywide. - Policy TM-4.1 Complete streets network.
 We maintain a network of complete streets within mobility focus areas that provide for the mobility of all users of all ages and all abilities, while reflecting the local context. - Policy TM-4.2 Complete streets improvements.
 We evaluate the feasibility of installing elements of complete street improvements when planning roadway improvements in mobility focus areas, and we require new development to contribute to complete street improvements in mobility focus areas. - Policy TM-4.4 Transit access for residents in unincorporated areas.
 We support and work with local transit agencies to generate a public transportation system, with fixed routes and ondemand service, that provide residents of unincorporated areas with access to jobs, public services, shopping, and entertainment throughout the County. - Policy TM-4.5 Transit access to job centers and tourist destinations.
 We support and work with local transit agencies to generate public transportation systems that provide access to job centers and reduce congestion in tourist destinations in unincorporated areas. - Policy TM-4.7 Regional bicycle network.
 We work with SBCTA and other local agencies to develop and maintain a regional backbone bicycle network. - Policy TM-4.8 Local bicycle and pedestrian networks.
 We support local bike and pedestrian facilities that serve unincorporated areas, connect to facilities in adjacent incorporated areas, and connect to regional trails.
-We prioritize bicycle and pedestrian network improvements that provide safe and continuous pedestrian and bicycle access to mobility focus areas, schools, parks, and major transit stops. - Policy TM-4.9 Bike and pedestrian safety.
+We prioritize bicycle and pedestrian network improvements that provide safe and continuous pedestrian and bicycle access to mobility focus areas, schools, parks, and major transit stops.

+Policy TM-4.9

+Bike and pedestrian safety.
 We promote pedestrian and bicyclist safety by providing separated pedestrian and bike crossings when we construct or improve bridges over highways, freeways, rail facilities, and flood control areas.
 We monitor pedestrian and bicycle traffic accidents and promote safety improvements in unincorporated high-accident areas.